alvar-freude/Posemo/README.md

 You can see all options with a short description via `--help` (Short: `-h`) or with default values via `--show_options`.

-Now you can run the checks with `posemo_json.pl`:
+Now you can run the checks with `posemo.pl`:

 ```
-$ bin/posemo_json.pl --pretty --outfile=monitoring-result.json
+$ bin/posemo.pl --pretty --outfile=monitoring-result.json
 INFO : Run check Activity for host localhost
 INFO : Run check Alive for host localhost
 INFO : Run check Backup Age for host localhost